“What does your company do?”

 Clear (immediately understandable): “Help IT teams manage 1,000+ servers with 3 engineers instead of 30.”

-Buyers don’t care about your founding story until they understand if you solve their problem.
+Buyers don’t care about your founding story until they understand whether you solve their problem.

 Weak homepage opener: “Founded in 2019 by three engineers who met at Stanford, we set out to revolutionize how companies think about…”